 The rarest Moon event in modern times was a ‘trifecta’ of lunar occurrences.
 A Super Moon, a Blue Moon and a lunar eclipse coincided on 31 January 2018.
 Media outlets claimed it was 150 years since the last Super Moon and Blood Moon coincided.

 You had to be in Australia, eastern Asia, or parts of Canada for its best views.
 The night sky in Northern Australia granted enthusiasts perfect viewing – a clear sky with no clouds.
-Such events are definite times for night sky watching and for capturing the view with your binoculars, telescope, or camera.

 A Blue Moon is when a second full Moon occurs in a single month.
 This generally occurs every 2½ to 3 years.
 For example, in 2018, there were two blue Moons in January: 10th and 31st, resulting in 13 full Moons, rather than 12, in that year.